Holly Sonders Shows Off Busty Chest In Saucy Black Lingerie With Fishnet Panels

 Holly Sonders was sure to grab attention in her most recent Instagram share on Tuesday morning.
 The former Fox Sports host flashed her bombshell body as she opted for a revealing ensemble.

-In the sexy shot, Holly seemed to hold nothing back as she showed off her busty chest in a saucy black lingerie piece that perfectly complemented her glowing tan.
-The garment included metal clasps down the front, which she left unfastened to flaunt her insane cleavage.
+In the sexy shot, Holly held nothing back as she showed off her busty chest in a saucy black lingerie piece that perfectly complemented her glowing tan.
+The garment included metal clasps down the front, which she left unfastened to better flaunt her insane cleavage.
 The slender straps also flaunted her muscular arms and shoulders.

 The bodysuit wrapped snugly around her tiny waist and was cut high over her curvy hips.
 It included fishnet panels that showed even more skin as she gave fans a peek at her toned thighs.
-She opted to accessorized the scanty look with a pair of large, gold hoop earrings.
+She opted to accessorize the scanty look with a pair of large gold hoop earrings.

 Holly sat in front of a dark background for the shot.
 The sunlight beamed down on her bronzed skin.
 She had one arm out to her side as the other was raised to run her fingers through her hair.
 She turned her head and wore a steamy expression on her face as she leaned forward slightly.